jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-14 The issues with LLMs.md

-# The issues with LLMs
+# The issues with LLMs - when you want to tune and make an LLM relevant to your needs

 ![The issues with LLMs](graphics/theproblemswithllms.png)